damdeez/course-card/README.md

 Course Card homework assignment.
 Live demo can be seen here: http://demo.damirhara.com/courses

 ## Credits
-Used https://github.com/AndrewTHuang/simple-react-webpack.git as a starting point for the mini-app.
+Used https://github.com/AndrewTHuang/simple-react-webpack.git as a starting boilerplate for the mini-app.

 ## Tools
 * React